edgedb/edgedb-dart/rstdocs/datatypes.rst

     int get length

-Returns the number of elements in the iterable.
+The number of elements in :ref:`this <edgedb-dart-MultiRange>`.

-This is an efficient operation that doesn't require iterating through the elements.
+Counting all elements may involve iterating through all elements and can therefore be slow.
+Some iterables have a more efficient way to find the number of elements.
+These *must* override the default implementation of ``length``.

 .. _edgedb-dart-MultiRange-add: